 Aid funding designated as "loan" requires repayment.
-Aid funding designated as "work study" must be earned by the student through work on-campus.
-These components are optional forms of financial assistance.
+Aid funding designated as "work study" must be earned by the student through campus employment.
+These are optional forms of financial assistance.
 Wabash College will not package additional grant dollars if a student chooses not to use his loan and/or Federal Work Study resources.